-In the Chronophantasma story, when Hakumen is busy setting up Time Killer, Trinity uses a gap set up by Terumi's own arrogance to bind him to Tsukuyomi's barrier around Amaterasu, leaving him prone to Hakumen's blade and bricking himself over his imminent demise.
-Terumi doesn't take this sitting down, and stains the moment by shanking Platinum, shattering Trinity's soul in the process, and leaving her to fall into the water below.
+In the Chronophantasma story, when Hakumen is busy setting up Time Killer, Trinity uses a gap set up by Terumi's own arrogance to bind Hazama in place, leaving Terumi prone to Hakumen's blade and bricking himself over his imminent demise.
+Hazama doesn't take this sitting down, and stains the moment by shanking Platinum after the deed is done, shattering Trinity's soul in the process, and leaving her to fall into the water below.
 If Luna and Sena somehow survive this, they have a lot of work to do...

 Ragna the Bloodedge - "The Grim Reaper"

 For all the treatment Ragna gets throughout the story, he shows just how capable he is at kicking ass and taking names throughout the True Ending.
 Heartwarming also ensues.